 How do you structurally focus on customer centricity?

 It requires three things: 1) centralization of customer data, 2) qualitative analysis, and 3) innovative marketing technology/brains.
-Combining these three allows you to focus more on your most valuable customers (and vice versa) and opens doors to an exponential growth of your company.
+Combining these three allows you to focus more on your most valuable customers (and vice versa) and opens doors to exponential growth of your company.

-✏️ What happens when you don’t work customer centric?
+What happens if you don’t work customer-centric?